hyperledger/iroha/docs/source/guides/build.rst

   libraries, please consider installing the
   `latest release <https://cmake.org/download/>`_ of CMake.

-Now you are ready to `install Iroha dependancies <#installing-dependencies-with-vcpkg-dependency-manager>`_.
+Now you are ready to `install Iroha dependencies <#installing-dependencies-with-vcpkg-dependency-manager>`_.

 .. _macos-pre: